mikanikos/Fork-Accountability/README.md

 - [.github](.github): contains Github Actions continuous integration config files

-- [accountability](accountability): contains the main accountability algorithm algorithm
+- [accountability](accountability): contains the main accountability algorithm

 - [cmd](cmd): contains the binaries for the monitor and the validator.
 Inside each binary folder, there's a folder with sample config files.